joelouthan/theologic.us/content/posts/prayers/2020-07-16-am_prayers.md

 On sanctification: **Lord, help me to gentle, patient, and tender like you**

+On holiness: **2 Timothy 2:21
+Therefore, if anyone cleanses himself from what is dishonorable, he will be a vessel for honorable use, set apart as holy, useful to the master of the house, ready for every good work.**

-On holiness: **Lord, as you draw me closer, please Lord please stop making everything about me.
+Lord, as you draw me closer, please Lord please stop making everything about me.
+Please beat it out of me that i somehow think i am God’s gift to women.
 I still see lust on my heart and I still want to look at every woman not my wife.
 World is telling me lies.
-But you have gave me eyes for my wife anything.
+But you have gave me eyes for my wife over anyone else.
 One day you will remove the foolish, prideful, lustful instincts and thoughts in thinking every woman is after me.
 I am a fool and a sinner.
 Every day I will repent.
 Discipline your son as you see fit but make me more like your Son.
 Do not let your Spirit depart from me.
 Amen.

 On prophesying: **Lord, let me preach your gospel, die, and then be forgotten**